Omkarr9/OnlineCodeEditor-BIT-Hackathon/README.md

 → please go through the code part to better understand about the approach which we used to complete this project.
 → we have also added comments to each of the important code part of the project.

+**how run this project**
+--> open the folder
+--> go to terminal
+--> npm install express
+--> npm install express body-parser compilex nodemon --> nodemon Api.js
+--> open any brower and type the following URl http://localhost:8000